SaltyGoo/saltygoo.github.io/pages/BaldurHex/02-WyvernFork.md

 <span class="blacktitle"> Feature B - Wyvern Vista </span>

 A big rocky hill that overlooks the canopy.
-Offers the best panorama of Cloakwood, but is the nesting ground of many local wyverns.
+Offers the best panorama of Cloakwood, but is the nesting ground of many wyverns.

 ---